-- 1. Will improved blood glucose control by increasing insulin supply be beneficial or harmful? - 2.
-Will insulin therapy or sulphonylurea therapy be particularly beneficial or harmful? - 3.
-Will first- or second-generation sulphonylurea be particularly beneficial or harmful? - 4.
-Will improving glucose control by enhancing insulin sensitivity with metformin be beneficial or harmful?
+- Will improved blood glucose control by increasing insulin supply be beneficial or harmful? - Will insulin therapy or sulphonylurea therapy be particularly beneficial or harmful? - Will first- or second-generation sulphonylurea be particularly beneficial or harmful? - Will improving glucose control by enhancing insulin sensitivity with metformin be beneficial or harmful?

 The first two questions are outside the scope of our review, but were examined in a recent, good-quality systematic review conducted for the US Preventive Services Task Force.
-5 That review concluded that the UKPDS was the best evidence available to support "intensive treatment" to control blood glucose in patients who have Type 2 Diabetes Mellitus.
+15 That review concluded that the UKPDS was the best evidence available to support "intensive treatment" to control blood glucose in patients who have Type 2 Diabetes Mellitus.
 In the UKPDS, "intensive treatment," or "tight control," refers to a policy of increasing drug therapy to achieve a goal of normal fasting blood glucose levels.
 The UKPDS found that treatment with a sulfonylurea or insulin over the first 10 years after diagnosis of diabetes decreased the risk of microvascular disease.
 For all hypoglycemic drugs combined (insulin or a sulfonylurea), intensive glycemic control was associated with a 25% reduction in all microvascular endpoints combined, corresponding to a number needed to treat of 42 patients to prevent one event in 10 years.
 This difference was due primarily to a difference in the risk of having retinal laser photocoagulation (RR for intensive treatment 0.71, NNT=37 to prevent one event over 10 years.)
-No other clinical endpoints in the UKDPS reached statistical significance, but intensive treatment improved several intermediate endpoints (progression of retinopathy, proteinuria, twofold increase in creatinine.)
-The number needed to treat to prevent one clinical endpoint was 19.6 (CI 10-500).
+No other clinical endpoints in the UKPDS reached statistical significance, but intensive treatment improved several intermediate endpoints (progression of retinopathy, proteinuria, two-fold increase in creatinine.)
+The number needed to treat to prevent one clinical endpoint was

+19.6 (CI 10-500).
 The confidence interval indicates that intense glycemic control for 10 years prevents one or more complications of diabetes for every 10 to 500 patients treated.

-The parts of the UKPDS of most interest in this review are described in Table 2 and in Figure 1.
-The largest, most important part of the UKPDS was the "main randomization" study, which is shown in bold in the figure.
-The UKPDS also provided data to compare the efficacy and safety of first- and second-generation sulphonylureas in a separate trial, called the "primary diet failure randomization."
-(Table 2).
+The parts of the UKPDS of most interest in this review are described in Table 2 and in Figure 2.
+The largest, most important part was the UKPDS 33^{16} "main randomization" study, which is shown in bold in the figure.
+Data comparing the effectiveness and safety of first- and second-generation sulphonylureas in patients with FPG > 15 mmol/L, called "primary diet failure randomization" versus the main randomization group was reported in UKPDS 24 (Table 2).
+UKPDS 34^{17} reported separately on 342 overweight patients randomly allocated metformin therapy.